 - Respect private landowners’ rights: backpackers are required to stay at designated campsites only to avoid accidentally camping on private land.

 - All campsites must be shared.

 - Hammock hangers must also stay at the designated campsites.
 Some sites will be challenging and should be avoided.
-Hammock hangers have reported difficulties at: Herron Pond, Bear Lake, Section 13, Jonvick Creek, Sundling Creek, and Andy Creek Campsites, but there may be others.
+Hammock hangers have reported difficulties at: Heron Pond, Bear Lake, Section 13, Jonvick Creek, Sundling Creek, and Andy Creek Campsites, but your results may vary.

 - Build fires only at designated fire rings.
 The fire rings at each site have been installed to minimize fire danger.
 If you choose to have a fire, it is your responsibility to guarantee that the fire is 100% put out.

 - Absolutely no burning of trash!
 Pack out all garbage.
 Leave the campsite in better condition than you found it.